Lohit-pro/Driving-Affordance-using-SegNet/README.md

 ## Team Members: Abhishek N M, Sahana S D, Kusuma M

 ## About the project
-We perform semantic segmentation using FCN8s and SegNet on the Indian Driving Dataset and compare the performance of the two models based on accuracy and IOU score.
+We perform semantic segmentation using SegNet on the Indian Driving Datase to obtain at the performance of the SegNet model on the accuracy and IOU score.

 ## Dataset
 The Indian Driving Dataset consists of 6906 and 979 high resolution images in the training and validation set.
 There are a total of 39 unique class labels.
-We work with a subset consisting of 1000 training and 100 test samples for our project.
+We worked only for 1 class that is drivable area.

 ## Data Preprocessing
 For each image, we have a json file containing the number of different classes in the image and the polygon vertices for segmentation map of each class.
 We simplify this directory structure as follows: